SM City Marikina

 SM City Marikina is a shopping mall owned and managed by SM Prime Holdings, and is located in Calumpang, Marikina, Philippines.
 As part of the chain of SM Supermalls, the mall is owned by Henry Sy, Sr.

 Upon completion in 2008, it is the 31st SM Supermall built in the Philippines, the 14th SM Mall built within Metro Manila, and 3rd among other SM malls to open in the eastern region of Metropolitan Manila, after SM Megamall in Mandaluyong and SM Center Pasig in Pasig.
-It is also the first SM Mall along Marikina–Infanta Highway before SM City Masinag as well as SM Cherry Antipolo.
+It is also the first SM Mall along Marikina–Infanta Highway before SM City Masinag as well as SM Center Antipolo Downtown, which was formerly known as SM Cherry Antipolo.

 SM City Marikina is located near Marikina River and Riverbanks Center.
-It is situated along Marikina–Infanta Highway (Marcos Highway), Calumpang, Marikina.
+It is situated along Marikina–Infanta Highway, Calumpang, Marikina.
 This mall has a total of 60,000 sqm land area and a total of 124,877.85 sqm square meter gross floor area, make it as the largest single building shopping mall along Marikina-Infanta Highway and considered one of the largest structures within the Marikina Valley.
 It is also considered one of the most resilient and sustainable mall in the Philippines, it also serves as a place of refuge during times of calamities in the area.

 SM City Marikina was opened to the public on September 5, 2008, with opening ceremonies headed by then MMDA Chairman Bayani Fernando, and his wife, then Mayor of Marikina Marides Fernando, and attended by other city officials, as well as Sy and other SM executives.

 History

 Discussions for an SM mall to be built in Marikina were held as early as 1996.
 The mall began its plans in 2006 when Henry Sy bought an estimated 60,000 sqm lot that was owned by Bayani Fernando which was supposed to become an amusement park called Fun Pamilya.
 Construction began on early 2006.
 SM Prime Holdings and BF Construction Corporation are the developers of the mall.

 The mall's structures utilized 246 stilts, enabling the mall to support the upper levels (Basement 1 up to top floors) from its ground area (Basement 2).
 It also has new bridges (branching towards Marikina-Infanta Highway) surrounding the establishment.
 The mall's main entrance is located at the 3rd level of the building (1st floor of the mall) to be at par with Marikina-Infanta Highway's high elevation, and to minimize if not prevent damage to the structure and the mall itself during flooding.

+SM Marikina is currently undergoing major expansion and redevelopment, which will feature a new facade for the mall.